 This article was published in Australian Dictionary of Biography, Volume 10, (MUP), 1986

 Harriette Adelaide McCathie (1840?-1912), retailer, was born in Dublin, daughter of J. Colgan, landed proprietor, of Mayfield, County Kildare, and his wife Alicia.
-In Dublin on 4 June 1857, she married John Seybourne (d.1860), a draper, and bore him three children.
+In Dublin on 4 June 1857, she married John Seybourne (d.1860), a draper, and bore him two children.
 On 20 March 1861 she married Christopher Bailey (d.1906); they migrated to New Zealand arriving at Auckland in the Ganges on 12 October 1863.
 They had four children.
 He farmed near Auckland where their son, the actor Albert Edward (Bert) Bailey was born in 1868.
 By 1871 Harriette was living in Sydney.
 Divorced by Bailey, she married a Scottish accountant David Henderson McCathie on 11 September 1879 at the Redfern Registry Office.
 McCathie worked for John Vicars, tweed manufacturer, and died on 13 October 1882, survived by their three children and leaving an estate valued for probate at £400.

 Next year Mrs McCathie bought a house at Ashfield, where the family remained for some ten years.
 After working as a milliner at Farmer & Co.
 Ltd, in September 1886 she obtained a mortgage, probably using the money to found her business—by 1888 Mrs McCathie's Hat Shop, in King Street, Sydney, was a substantial concern.